jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 # Usage <a name="Usage"/>
 ## crf_1_3_2.xsl <a name="crf_1_3_2_xsl"/>
-This document is a piece of XSL-xml to display a valid CDISC ODM-xml file as an SDTM annotated CRF in a browser.
-The selected technology is supported in any modern browser (not Internet Explorer).
+This document is a piece of XSL/XSLT to display a valid CDISC ODM-xml file as an SDTM annotated CRF in a browser.
+This technology is supported in any modern browser (not Internet Explorer).
 The resulting web page can toggle various elements on and off, enabling printing of the CRF with and without these parts.
 Display of SDTM annotations and other elements can also be controlled via parameters to the `crf_1_3_2.xsl` file.
 This way of displaying a CRF (pages or a whole book) with SDTM annotations is intended to serve as a visual representation of the ODM-xml file itself.

 The intended procedure is to refresh the ODM-xml file on your server as it's development progresses, and then repeatedly run the `cdisc-xml.html` file in the browser to see the rendition.
 Please notice that the CRF rendition contains a title page, a live table of contents (links preserved when printed as PDF), a visit matrix if visits are defined in the ODM-xml file, and a separate table per CRF form.
 When printing, page breaks separating each page and table are created.

 ## cdisc-xml.html <a name="cdisc_xml_html"/>
 This document is a piece of HTML code containing only JavaScript to link a valid XSL Translating Style Sheet to a valid ODM-xml file without putting the style sheet link into the XML file itself.
-All XML and XSL files are supported.
+All XML and XSL/XSLT files are supported.
 The resulting web page can serve as a CRF specification interpreting a valid ODM-xml file.
 This file needs to be placed on a web server in the same folder as your ODM-xml file and the `crf_1_3_2.xsl` XSL Translating Style Sheet.
 When opening the HTML file, the browser will perform the transformation of the XML file according to the programming in the XSL file.
 If the transformation is performed using a stand-alone XSL engine that is not a browser, the HTML file is not needed.
-I have tested that SAS PROC XSL can perform such a transformation and produce a simmilar result as the `cdisc-xml.html` file.

 Please notice that file names may be case sensitive on your system too.